 I don’t have much in the way of physical family.
-Many of my family members died when I was very young, and several had died through the years.
+Many of my family members died when I was very young, and several have died over the years.
 But God has placed my lonely heart in a spiritual family – the local church.
 And it changed my life.
 It kept me from isolating and becoming more depressed.
 And although it didn’t happen overnight, I slowly found the strength to move on past my past.
 You can, too.
 Whenever you feel the desire to isolate, fight it!
 In fact, push harder to get out and do things with other people:

 Take your kids to the park or mall, even when you don’t feel like it, and bring a friend along too.